 The EPSRC Centre for Doctoral Training in Topological Design offers fully funded studentships in a wide range of research themes related to topology.

-The CDT Topological Design offers an ambitious 4-year PhD programme with integrated study, recruiting up to 10 students a year to research a variety of interdisciplinary areas of topological design.
+The CDT Topological Design offers an ambitious PhD programme with integrated study, recruiting up to 10 students a year to research a variety of interdisciplinary areas of topological design.
 While based in the School of Physics and Astronomy, the CDT supports research projects in Schools across the University.
-We welcome the submission of research projects from colleagues from working in topology and related areas, linked to one of the Centre's research themes.
+We welcome the submission of research projects from colleagues working in topology and related areas.
+Information on the structure of our 1+3-year and 4-year programmes.

 Joining the CDT Topological Design Research Network

-If you would like to join our network and stay in touch with the CDT, please complete our web form and we will add you to our mailing list.
+If you would like to join our network and stay in touch with the CDT, please complete our network form and we will add you to our mailing list.

 Working with the CDT Topological Design as a Research Supervisor